 - During construction, we encourage homeowners to simply stay inside.
 However, we work with homeowners to ensure that they can come and go as needed.

-When inspecting your roof for damage or maintenance requirements, you need to keep your home or building’s insurance policy in mind.
+When inspecting your roof for damage, you need to keep your insurance policy in mind.
 Many homeowners, building owners, and even roofing companies never think about the insurance factor, and when they do, it’s often not until the later project planning phases.
-That wouldn’t be a problem if filing an insurance claim for a roof repair or replacement project wasn’t a tedious, drawn-out process with no guarantees.
-The sooner you get started, the better the chance of project success.
+Filing an insurance claim for a roof repair or replacement is a tedious, drawn-out process with no guarantees.
+The sooner you get started, the better the chance of your project’s success.

 Stone Creek Roofing helps you start answering critical insurance questions as early as the inspection stage.
-Not sure if your insurance policy covers roof replacement in the first place?
-Maybe you already know it does, but you’re still trying to decide if you should file an insurance claim.
-Wherever you’re at, our experts provide insurance claim insights you won’t hear anywhere else, setting you up to make a smart choice while maximizing payouts and protecting your policy.
+Not sure if your insurance policy covers roof replacement?
+Or maybe you’re trying to decide whether you should file an insurance claim?
+Wherever you’re at, our experts can provide insurance claim insights you won’t hear anywhere else, helping you make a smart choice while maximizing payouts and protecting your policy.